M249 Squad Automatic Weapon: M249 SPW

-M249 Special Purpose Weapon

-The M249 Special Purpose Weapon is a lightweight and shorter version of the M249 designed to meet USSOCOM special operations forces requirements.
-The barrel changing handle, magazine insertion well, and vehicle mounting lug all have been removed to reduce weight.
-As a result, the SPW cannot be mounted in vehicles or use M16 magazines.
-Picatinny rails were added to the feed cover and forearm for the mounting of optics, lasers, vertical foregrips, and other M4 SOPMOD kit accessories.
-The SPW has a detachable bipod.
+The M249 SPW (Special Purpose Weapon) is a modified version of the M249 SAW designed to meet United States Special Operations Command requirements.
+The barrel handle, magazine well, and mounting lug were removed to reduce weight.
+As a result, the SPW cannot be mounted in vehicles or use STANAG magazines.
+Picatinny rails were added to the feed cover and forearm to accommodate SOPMOD accessories.
+The weapon also features a detachable bipod.
 The SPW's lightweight barrel is longer than that of the Para model, giving it a total length of 908 mm and a weight of 5.7 kg.

 Mk 46

-The Mk 46 is a variant of the M249 SPW that was adopted by USSOCOM.
-The program that led to both the Mk 46 and Mk 48 was headed by the US Naval Special Warfare Command (NAVSPECWAR).
-Like the SPW, the barrel changing handle, magazine insertion well, and vehicle mounting lugs have been removed to save weight.
-However, the Mk 46 retains the standard M249 plastic buttstock instead of the collapsible buttstock used on the SPW.
+The Mk 46 is a further development of the M249 SPW that features minor changes.
+The program that led to both the Mk 46 and Mk 48 was headed by the US Naval Special Warfare Command (NAVSPECWAR.)
+The Mk 46 retains the standard M249 SAW plastic buttstock instead of the collapsible buttstock used on the SPW.
 The Picatinny rail forearm differs slightly from the SPW.
 The Mk 46 has the option of using the lighter SPW barrel or a thicker, fluted barrel of the same length.